Weight: the Myth of Atlas and Heracles

 by Jeanette Winterson

-The Myths, asking contemporary authors to retell ancient mythological stories.
+The publisher Canongate has begun a new book series, The Myths, asking contemporary authors to retell ancient mythological stories.
 Among the first volumes published in the Myths series is Weight: the Myth of Atlas and Heracles by Jeanette Winterson.
 It's a short book - some 150 pages - with a heavy topic.

 Winterson tells the story of Heracles: his godly father Zeus, his mortal mother Alcmene, the wrath of Zeus's consort Hera, the divinely provoked insanity that causes Heracles to kill his wife and children, and the twelve impossible tasks he must do to atone for the murder of his family.